Hoopoe99PL/break-tracker-v2/README.md

 My Service Desk required a tool that would handle the break queue and help to maintaing a workflow.
 I have decided to create this application in order to help my team.

 # How to run?
-#### In case you are only a client please got to Step 3 and instead of 'localhost' provide an IP Address / DNS name of the server the app is running on.
+#### In case you are only a client please go to Step 3 and instead of 'localhost' provide an IP Address / DNS name of the server the app is running on.
 If you are not sure about the address please ask the administrator.
 ### Step 1
 In order to run the application you require [Node](https://nodejs.org/en/) to be installed on your machine. by installing node you also install [npm](https://www.npmjs.com/) which is package manager making possible to download all required packages.
 ### Step 2